Envoke-org/envoke-api/spec/doc.md

 }
 ```

-License for composition and recording with single license-holder (licenser is composer & artist)
+License for composition and recording with single license-holder (licenser has rights to composition and recording)
 ```javascript
 {
   "@context": "<context placeholder>",